 - Publisher, Revitalization News.
 The global journal of news, research, and opportunities related to social, economic, and environmental renewal.
 Published twice monthly.

-- Redevelopment Policy Advisor.
-Since 2002, local, state, and national governments worldwide have hired Storm to connect them to the resources, opportunities, and practices of the $3 trillion restorative development trend.
-He helps them enhance revenues, boost quality of life, and increase climate resilience via policies and strategies that repurpose, renew, and reconnect their natural, built, and socioeconomic assets.
+- Regenerative Economist.
+Since 2002, students, professionals, and Public/private leaders worldwide have relied on Storm to connect them to the resources, opportunities, and practices of the $3 trillion restoration economy.
+He helps cities & regions enhance revenues, boost quality of life, and increase climate resilience via policies and strategies that repurpose, renew, and reconnect their natural, built, and socioeconomic assets.

 - Author, The Restoration Economy (Berrett Koehler, 2002)